Utkarsh010304/Creating_Piano/README.md

 # Creating_Piano
-Using advance javascript features to integrate sound with the iano keys.
+Using advance javascript features to integrate sound with the piano keys.